gavin-robey/CarRentalService/README.md

 All documentation including the Project plan, Use Case Diagrams, Activity diagrams, Class diagrams, Prototypes, and Requirements Definition are stored in the "docs" folder.

+Sprint planning can be found in "docs/sprint_planning"

+Standup Reports can be found in "docs/standup_reports"

+Sprint Retrospectives can be found in "docs/sprint_retrospective"

 ## Version-control procedures

 Each collaborator will fork and clone this repository to their own _github_ account.
 Whenever changes must be made to the repository, each collaborator will send a pull request to ensure any issues are montitored and controlled.